Discrete Representations Strengthen Vision Transformer Robustness: Related Work

 \section{Related Work}

-\textbf{Vision Transformer (ViT)}~\citep{vit}, inspired by the Transformer~\citep{vaswani2017transformer} in NLP, is the first convolution-free architecture that achieves state-of-the-art image classification accuracy.
-Since its inception, numerous works have proposed improvements to the ViT architecture~\citep{swin, dascoli2021convit,towardsrobust}, objective~\citep{SAMViT}, training strategy~\citep{deit}, \etc. Given the difficulty to study all existing ViT models, this paper focuses on the classical ViT model~\citep{vit} and its recent published versions.
-Specifically, \citet{vitreg} proposed ViT-AugReg that applies stronger data augmentation and regularization to the ViT model. \cite{tolstikhin2021mlpmixer} introduced a competitive model called MLP-Mixer to replace self-attention in ViT with multi-layer perceptions (MLP).
+\textbf{Vision Transformer (ViT)}~\citep{vit}, inspired by the Transformer~\citep{vaswani2017transformer} in NLP, is the first CNN-free architecture that achieves state-of-the-art image classification accuracy.
+Since its inception, numerous works have proposed improvements to the ViT architecture~\citep{wang2021pyramid, chu2021twins, swin, dascoli2021convit}, objective~\citep{SAMViT}, training strategy~\citep{deit}, \etc. Given the difficulty to study all existing ViT models, this paper focuses on the classical ViT model~\citep{vit} and its recent published versions.
+Specifically, \citet{vitreg} proposed ViT-AugReg that applies stronger data augmentation and regularization to the ViT model. \cite{tolstikhin2021mlpmixer} introduced MLP-Mixer to replace self-attention in ViT with multi-layer perceptions (MLP).

 We select the above ViT model family~\citep{vit,vitreg,tolstikhin2021mlpmixer} in our robustness study for three reasons.
 First, they represent both the very first and one-of-the-best vision transformers in the literature.
 Second, these models demonstrated competitive performance when pre-trained on sufficiently large datasets such as ImageNet-21K and JFT-300M.
 Finally, unlike other Transformer models, they provide architectures consisting of solely Transformer layers as well as a hybrid of CNN and Transformer layers.
 These properties improve our understanding of robustness for different types of network layers and datasets.